codefellows-seattle-javascript-401d21/27-forms-and-props/lab-kevin/README.md

-># Lab 26: Cowsay
+># Lab 27: Reddit Search Engine

-Using webpack and react, create a simple html page that displays the value of cowsay generated with a random phrase.
-The user has the option of choosing the variant of cowsay fro a drop down.
+A simple webpage using webpack and react, to perform a search of Reddit, displaying links to the results.
+The can type in a text query and limit the number of results.
+The use can choose to see up to 100 results per search.

 >## Install